RedHatDemos/SecurityDemos/2019Labs/WebAppLAMPLab/README.md

 __MISSION:__  Exploit the database vulnerability __STEPS:__	On your workstation, you'll find a file called `/tmp/cat_meme_takeover.sh` .
 - Run this script to exploit the DB.
-- If you see this, it was successful:
+- You will see this after it runs:
 ```
       ##############################
        __  __ _____ _____        __